Registration Is Open – Join us Saturday, April 13, 2024

 (Businesses and professionals have paid to be listed below.
 Please note that IDA-RMB does not endorse any specific individual, business, school or program.
 Please contact the particular service providers for more information.)

 Yoshimoto Orton-Gillingham is an engaging approach to teaching and learning which enables participants to successfully provide Orton Gillingham targeted instruction to students with dyslexia as well as to equip the general population with the tools they need to succeed and excel in reading, writing and in spelling and math.
 An accredited training Fellow in the Academy of Orton-Gillingham, Ron Yoshimoto developed these nationally and internationally acclaimed Orton-Gillingham trainings.

-OGI is a CDE approved intervention and consulting provider for the READ Act.
+OGI is a CDE approved supplemental, intervention and consulting provider for the READ Act.
 The Yoshimoto O.G.
 Approach is an International Dyslexia Association approved program.
 Please contact us regarding scheduling school or district-based classes or in regards to certification.